ServiceInnovationLab/serviceinnovationlab.github.io/WORKFLOW.md

 ## Branch Naming

-Branch naming in a consistent manner is good for keeping things tidy, and add context to any commit messages for commits against the branch.
+Branch naming in a consistent manner is good for keeping things tidy and add context to any commit messages for commits against the branch.
 Branch names should be descriptive and their meanings clear.
 Additionally, branch names can contain `/` characters, so a good way to keep types of branches seperate is to "namespace" them - for example, any branches whose main purpose is to add a new feature to the application should have the prefix "feature".
 Branches for fixing bugs should be prefixed with "bugfix", while a branch for something urgent that is going to go to production asap should be prefixed with "hotfix".

 Here are some examples: